itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 Click **"Dashboards"** from the Main Navigation menu.

-Then Select the **Performance Test Dashboard with Transaction Steps** Dashboard.
+Then click the **Performance Test Dashboard with Transaction Steps**.

 <img src="../../assets/images/lab_1_performance_test_dashboard_with_transaction_steps.png" width="500"/>